 - Discuss printed text, words and sounds as objects that can be thought about, manipulated, altered and explored: sing songs, make up silly rhymes, read books and play with words and sounds every day.

 - Help children build and use their ever-growing vocabulary.

-- Provide children with the tools of literate behavior (pens, pencils, markers, paper, envelopes, a stapler, paper clips, stamps, a dictionary, an atlas, telephone books, magazines, catalogues, newspapers, junk mail) and engage in daily literacy activities with your children (write thank you notes, mail birthday cards, look up phone numbers, find exotic destinations in an atlas, write lists, read books, visit the library).
+- Provide children with the tools of literate behavior (pens, pencils, markers, paper, envelopes, a stapler, paper clips, stamps, a dictionary, an atlas, magazines, catalogs, newspapers) and engage in daily literacy activities with your children (write thank you notes, mail birthday cards, look for specific words in magazines, find exotic destinations in an atlas, write lists, read books, visit the library).

 Burns, M. S., Griffin, P., & Snow, C. E. 1999.
 Starting Out Right: A Guide to Promoting Children's Reading Success.
 Committee on the Prevention of Reading Difficulties in Young Children, National Academy Press: Washington, DC.
 (Ordering information can be found at: http://www.nap.edu or 1-800-624-6242)